The problem isn't your documents. It's how the software interprets them.

-Every major document control tool in AEC was built the same way: fixed objects, fixed forms, fixed modules.
-A Submittal is a Submittal.
-An RFI is an RFI.
+Every document control platform in AEC was built the same way.
+Fixed modules.
+Fixed forms.
+Fixed silos.
+A Transmittal is a Transmittal.
 A Drawing is a Drawing.
-Each lives in its own silo.
+Each one lives in its own box.
 You can't relate them cleanly.
-You can't extend them without the vendor building something new — and charging for it.
+That model made sense twenty years ago.

-Documents are Records — not files.
+Documents are Records.
+Not files.

-Tracta is built around a different idea: every meaningful object in a project is a Record.
+Every meaningful object in a project is a Record.

 Nothing lives in a silo.
 Everything is connected.